Classic Haute Route ski tour Chamonix – Zermatt

 Details

-• Number of participants: 4 to max.
-5 per guide
+• Number of participants: min.
+4 to max.
+5 per mountain guide.

-• Services included: tour organization, reservations, guiding by a state approved mountain and ski guide including his expenses.
+• Services included: Organization and reservation, guided tour by a state-certified mountain guide and his expenses.

 7 hours